mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The criteria are defined in UPnP sort criteria format, examples: `+dc:title`, `-dc:creator`, `+upnp:album`.
 Support for sort criteria will depend on the media server.
 The default is to sort ascending on title, `+dc:title`.

+A `upnprenderer` has the following optional configuration parameter:

+* `seekstep`: step in seconds when sending fast forward or rewind command on the player control, default 5s.

 The full syntax for manual configuration is: